t41372/producing-oss-chinese/README.md

 # producing-oss-chinese
+> This repository is an attempt to translate the book "[Producing Open Source Software](https://producingoss.com/)" by [Karl Fogel](http://www.red-bean.com/kfogel/) into Chinese with LLMs.
+The rest of the docs will be written in Chinese.

 ## Introduction
 The goal of this repository is to translate the book "[Producing Open Source Software](https://producingoss.com/)" by [Karl Fogel](http://www.red-bean.com/kfogel/) into Chinese with LLMs.